beshu-tech/readonlyrest-docs/kibana.md

 readonlyrest_kbn.cookiePass: '12312313123213123213123abcdefghijklm'
 ```

-And of course also make sure `elasticsearch.url` points to the designated Elasticsearch instance (check also the http or https)
+And of course, also make sure `elasticsearch.url` points to the designated Elasticsearch instance (check also the http or https)

 ### Proxy Auth

 This feature will work in all ReadonlyREST editions.

-ROR for Elasticsearch can delegate authentication to a reverse proxy which will enforce some kind of authentication, and pass the successfully authenticated user's name inside a `X-Forwarded-User` header.
+ROR for Elasticsearch can delegate authentication to a reverse proxy which will enforce some kind of authentication, and pass the successfully authenticated user's name inside an `X-Forwarded-User` header.

 > Today, it's possible to skip the regular ROR login form and use the "delegated authentication" technique in ROR for Kibana as well.

 1. Configure ROR for ES to expect delegated authentication (see [`proxy_auth` rule](elasticsearch.md#proxy\_auth-)) in ROR for ES documentation.
 2. Open up `conf/kibana.yml` and add `readonlyrest_kbn.proxy_auth_passthrough: true`

-Now ROR for Kibana will **skip the login form entirely**, and will only require that all incoming requests must carry a `X-Forwarded-User` header containing the user's name.
+Now ROR for Kibana will **skip the login form entirely**, and will only require that all incoming requests must carry an `X-Forwarded-User` header containing the user's name.
 Based on this identity, ROR for Kibana will build an encrypted cookie and handle your session normally.

 #### Custom Logout link

 This feature will work in all ReadonlyREST editions.

-Normally, when a user presses the logout button in ROR for Kibana, it deletes the encrypted cookie that represents the users identity and the login form is shown.
+Normally, when a user presses the logout button in ROR for Kibana, it deletes the encrypted cookie that represents the user's identity and the login form is shown.

-However, when the authentication is delegated to a proxy, the logout button needs to become a link to some URL capable to unregister the session a user initiated within the proxy.
+However, when the authentication is delegated to a proxy, the logout button needs to become a link to some URL capable to unregister the session a user-initiated within the proxy.

 For this, ROR for Kibana offers a way to customize the logout button's URL:

 1. Find a link that will delete the reverse proxy's user session
 2. Open up `conf/kibana.yml` and add `readonlyrest_kbn.custom_logout_link: https://..../logout`

-Now users that gained a session through delegated auth, can also click on the logout button in ROR for kibana and actually exit their session.
+Now users who gained a session through delegated auth can also click on the logout button in ROR for Kibana and actually exit their session.

 #### Custom Login link